Menu

 2. Getting Around

-While I love that it’s not necessary to have a car here, public transportation can be unreliable and pricey.
-Trains can be canceled at the last minute with passengers expected to work out how to get to their destination on their own.
+While I love that you don’t have to have a car here, public transportation can be unreliable and pricey – especially during commuting hours to London.
+Trains can be canceled at the last minute.

-Driving, you’ll need to navigate narrow country roads or parked cars on both sides of narrow streets while trying to decipher the incredibly complicated directions painted on roads, signage (often hidden by over-growth) and roundabouts.
+Driving?
+You’ll need to navigate narrow country roads or parked cars on both sides of narrow streets while trying to decipher the complicated directions painted on roads, signage (often hidden by over-growth) and roundabouts.

 You’re allowed to drive on your US license for 12 months.
 If you decide to get a UK license be prepared for an expensive hurdle of passing a theory test then a very strict driving test of 30-40 minutes before you’ll be legal to drive.

 The most desirable areas of the country are the most expensive – of course.
-These areas are primarily in and around London and the south east and west.
+These areas are primarily in and around London and the south east and west which is termed commuter country.
+England’s housing is considered smaller, older and less affordable than the US.

 Housing is the biggest cost to living in England and average house prices can vary from $911,617 in London to $447,662 in York.